 A longtime resident of Dallas, Texas, John currently works as an attorney and writer in the Washington, D.C. metro area.
-He holds a J.D. degree from Yale Law School and an undergraduate degree in government (international politics and policy track) from Patrick Henry College, and is presently pursuing his Master of Arts in Religion (concentration in theology) at the Institute of Lutheran Theology.
-He particularly enjoys studying the history of Christian appropriations of Neoplatonism, the virtue ethics tradition, and how faith communities preserve their identities in the face of changing social conditions.
+He holds a J.D. from Yale Law School, an M.A.R. from the Institute of Lutheran Theology, and an undergraduate degree in government (international politics and policy track) from Patrick Henry College.
+He particularly enjoys studying the history of Christian appropriations of Neoplatonism, the virtue ethics tradition, postliberal political theologies, and how faith communities preserve their identities in the face of changing social conditions.
 In his spare time, John enjoys going for morning runs, reviewing movies, reading literature, and rejoicing in the renaissance of longform journalism.

 Christian Background: John was baptized and confirmed in the Lutheran Church—Missouri Synod.
 During college he explored Reformed theology, nondenominational evangelicalism, and Roman Catholicism, before returning to his roots by way of St. Thomas Aquinas, Alasdair MacIntyre, and Soren Kierkegaard.
-His favorite Christian writers include C.S.
-Lewis, David Bentley Hart, E.L.
-Mascall, and the Cambridge Platonists.
+His favorite Christian writers include David Bentley Hart, E.L.
+Mascall, Wolfhart Pannenberg, and the Cambridge Platonists.

 Johanna (Jody) Byrkett